Impact of Healthcare Digital Signage on Patient Engagement and Hospital Revenues | Part 3

 A wayfinding display or directory will easily orient the patient with the campus and help them find their way easily.
-When patients have positive interactions with the physical spaces they’re in, most often the outcome is improved patient experiences and loyalty.
+When patients have positive interactions with the physical spaces they’re in, they have improved patient experiences and loyalty.

-A waiting room display showing details of common medical procedures or info about common/seasonal illnesses provides patients with relevant information that they can use.
-Such contextual targeting has a big impact on patient satisfaction – patients will play close attention to (and be more responsive to) healthcare info when at a hospital than when sitting at home on their computers.
+A display showing details of common medical procedures or seasonal illnesses provides patients with relevant information.
+Such contextual targeting has a big impact on patient satisfaction – patients will pay close attention to (and be more responsive to) healthcare info when at a hospital than when sitting at home on their computers.

 The impact of digital screens in facilitating communication cannot be underestimated.
 An Arbitron study reported that patients who viewed hospital messaging on digital screens found the content enhanced the hospital experience and provided health information they could use.
 The recall rate is pretty high with nearly 75% of patients who viewed the screens remembered at least one message.

-When communication flows smoothly like this, the practice will operate more efficiently, which leads to cost savings, and they’ll be able to see more patients which improves profits.
+When communication flows smoothly, the practice will operate more efficiently.
+This improves cost savings and the ability to see more patients.